grandimam/amphib/README.md

 **Gemini** — set `LLM_PROVIDER=gemini`, provide your key, pick a model like `gemini-2.0-flash`.
 Responses are adapted to a unified format.

-## Why "Amphib"?

-Because it lives in two worlds — the structured world of resumes and the messy reality of GitHub — and it's comfortable in both.

 ## License

 [MIT](LICENSE) © HackerRank

 ## Acknowledgments

 Amphib is built on [Hiring Agent](https://github.com/interviewstreet/hiring-agent) by HackerRank.
-Their open-source work made this possible.
+Their open-source work made this possible — and we're committed to keeping it going.